banyanlogic/website/insights.md

 * Three friction-factors effect Security Groups from serving the Enterprise / Agency / Business goals in a secure manner
 * Absolute Friction occurs and snowballs when the Stakeholders are not heard or understood or when you are not heard or understood
 * Relative Friction occurs and snowballs when there is Process disconnect
-* Tactile Friction occurs and snowballs when Stake-holder's technology is not understood sufficiently and deeply by Security or when security technology is not communicated sufficiently to Stakeholders
+* Tactile Friction occurs and snowballs when Stakeholder's technology is not understood sufficiently and deeply by Security or when security technology is not communicated sufficiently to Stakeholders
 * Method to assess A.R.T. score is advocated based on the 'Empathy' (not sympathy nor apathy) that Security Groups have toward Enterprise / Agency / Business's goal

 Link to <a href="https://forms.office.com/Pages/ResponsePage.aspx?id=sCcL4y7YvESdCVcMcTuu4OIitblMf7hIhnaXAD0Y67FUQk1DUUIxNTFPTDRTMDdMTlkxOEtTVTRIVy4u" target="_blank">The A.R.T.and Security (c) Coarse Grain Score v1</a> calculator.